 ARM-LP communities should carefully heed these guidelines.
-It’s possible that a mature 16 year old can handle routine member service duties, but it’s also a risk management issue.
+It is possible that a mature 16-year old can handle routine member service duties, but this also becomes a risk management issue.
 ARM-LP strongly suggests that only legal adults undertake such volunteering.

 Professions set standards for licensing, most commonly mastering a body of knowledge.
-Security is in Canada by a basic body of knowledge mandated by law in the province’s licensing act.
-Individuals who want a license in Ontario must (1) complete a minimum 40 hour course and (2) successfully complete a proctored examination.
+Security in Canada requires mastery of a basic body of knowledge mandated by law in every province.

 BASIC PRIMARY SECURITY

-Learners will understand the role played by member service officers in delivering services to community-based organizations.
+Learners will understand the role played by member service officers in delivering services to community-based organization served by ARM-LP.

+Member service duties will rarely, if ever, include any type of enforcement action.
 Member Service Officers are assigned to provide protection against harm or loss to people on property.
-This includes…
+People on property includes …

 - The property itself, including buildings